-1. Students who bring or possess a weapon on school property
+1. Students who bring or possess certain weapons on school property

-Any student, other than a student with a disability, found guilty of bringing a weapon onto school property will be subject to suspension from school for at least one calendar year.
+Any student, other than a student with a disability, found guilty of bringing a gun, knife, explosive or incendiary bomb, or other dangerous instrument capable of causing physical injury or death onto school property will be subject to suspension from school for at least one calendar year.
 Before being suspended, the student will have an opportunity for a hearing pursuant to Education Law §3214.
 The Superintendent has the authority to modify the one-year suspension on a case-by-case basis.
-In deciding whether to modify the penalty, the Superintendent may consider the following:
+In deciding whether to modify the consequence, the Superintendent may consider the following:

-- 1. The student's age. - 2.
-The student's grade in school. - 3.
-The student's prior disciplinary record. - 4.
-The Superintendent's belief that other forms of discipline may be more effective. - 5.
-Input from parents, teachers and/or others. - 6.
+- a.
+The student's age. - b.
+The student's grade in school. - c.
+The student's prior disciplinary record. - d.
+The Superintendent's belief that other forms of discipline may be more effective. - e.
+Input from parents, teachers and/or others. - f.
 Other extenuating circumstances.